 Rather than spend a minimum of $3,000 a year on a $300,000 property, you could reduce your maintenance costs by at least $1,000 when you buy a $200,000 property.

 If you’re thinking about leaving your single-family home, consider townhouses or condominiums.
 These properties typically have smaller yards, and association fees often include the cost of maintaining the roof, fence, siding and outdoor landscaping.
 You also might enjoy interior home perks, said Joan Kagan, sales manager at Triplemint, a real estate brokerage in New York.

 “Some people may choose an apartment building with an elevator and a superintendent, so they do not have to be worried about maintaining a home and even [receive] help to change a light bulb,” she said.

 Build Your Emergency Fund

 Housing is likely your largest monthly expense.
 And depending on how much you shell out each month, you might have little left over to put into an emergency fund.
-In fact, more than half of Americans have less than $1,000 in savings, found a recent GOBankingRates survey.
+In fact, according to a recent GoBankingRates survey, nearly half of Americans have less than $300 in savings.